Portfolio-Allan-Rolle/100AngularChallenges/README.md

 48. Build a pop-up component that slides from the bottom.
 49. Build a fieldset toggle that can be collapsed and passes in content.
 50. Build a pill component that takes in a label, an optional icon and a style type.
+51. Build a pill filters component that takes in an array of labels.
+When clicked notifies parent.